joshoconnor89/iOS_Mango/README.md

 What this is
 ------------
-A simple iOS application which uses NSURLSession, Core Data, NSFetchedResultsController, Heneke (CocoaPods), and a custom AVPlayer.
+A simple iOS application which uses NSURLSession, Core Data, NSFetchedResultsController, Haneke (CocoaPods), and a custom AVPlayer.
 This is a project written in Swift 2.2.1 (Xcode 7.3.1).
+This app fetches a API and stores the data into Core Data.
+Core Data objects is presented as a video using a custom subclass of the AVPlayer, and on the TableViewController using NSFetchedResultsController and Haneke for image caching.
+This project implements MVC (Model View Controller) architecture.

 Installing
 ----------